zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/_index.md

 ### Cross-platform metadata only
 shared_path: true
 shared_between:
-    - Server and Cloud
+    - server-and-cloud
-    - Desktop and Laptop
+    - desktop-and-laptop
-    - Embedded
+    - embedded

 ### FIXED, DO NOT MODIFY
 # ================================================================================